rm-hull/luma.oled/README.md

 device = oled.device.ssd1306(serial_interface)
 ```

-The display device should now be configured for use.
-The device classes expose a
+The display device should now be configured, initialized and ready for use.
+The
-`display()` method which takes a 1-bit depth image.
-However, for most cases, for
+device classes expose a `display()` method which takes a 1-bit depth image.
-drawing text and graphics primitives, the canvas class should be used as
+However, for most cases, for drawing text and graphics primitives, the canvas
-follows:
+class should be used as follows:

 ```python
 font = ImageFont.load_default()